 I believe this is a style born in Los Angeles, as a reinterpretation of the Neapolitan.
 The main idea is to create an Instagram friendly product, with a charcoal leopard crust, with an intense taste, usually achieved by using sourdough.NeoNeapolitan

-This is a style that I really like.
-I admire the product and I love its story.
+This is a style that I like.
+I admire the product, and I love its story.
 I also wrote about it in a post on my Italian blog.
-This is a huge hit of calories and taste at the same time.
+This pizza is a massive hit of calories and taste at the same time.
 Detroit style is a descendant of the Sicilian pan pizza.Detroit

 I just wrote that Detroit is a “huge hit of calories,” but far less than the Chicago.
 The 1st time I ordered this pie, I was super hungry.
 The waitress told me, “the pizza takes 45 minutes to cook”… really?.
 So I order an appetizer, even if the waitress strongly suggested not to order other stuff.
 I told her, “I am a professional; I will devour the appetizer and the pizza after it.”
 When the Chicago arrived at my table, I could only eat a slice (and I did not finish it, lol).Chicago

 The Queen is not a style.
-It is the pie that took me on the top step of the podium at the “Canadian Pizza Chef of the year” in 2018.
+It is the pie that took me to the top step of the podium at the “Canadian Pizza Chef of the year” in 2018.
 I want to mention it because I used different techniques for dough preparation, which was quite interesting for those times.
-I mixed the Teglia Romana dough idea, with the NeoNeapolitan style. 🙂The Queen
+I mixed the Teglia Romana dough idea with the NeoNeapolitan style. 🙂The Queen

 Canotto pizza style is very controversial nowadays.
-Especially in naples.
-The way to prepare this pizza created heater and lover.
+Especially in Naples.
+The way to prepare this pizza created haters and lovers.
 The distinct element of this pie is the massive cornicione (The edge or lip of a pizza).Canotto